Effective August 1, 2017

 F.O.B.
 Shipping Point (Common Carrier) - The common carrier assumes responsibility for the goods transported and customers must recover damages from the carrier.

-Lost Shipments - JF Petroleum Group’s responsibility on all surface and air freight shipments extends to actual shipping of the order.
+Lost Shipments - JF Petroleum’s responsibility on all surface and air freight shipments extends to actual shipping of the order.
 Tracing or follow up is the responsibility of the customer and the carrier.
 Nevertheless, you may always expect our full cooperation in helping to locate lost material.
-After allowing a reasonable amount of time for delivery, contact your JF Petroleum Group sales representative for tracing assistance.
+You can Contact Us after allowing a reasonable amount of time for delivery or track your package from the Order History screen when logged into your account.

 General Returns and Claims Information

 KEEP ALL PRODUCTS IN THE ORIGINAL BOXES AND PACKAGING.
 JF Petroleum Group will only accept a return if: the Return Goods Request Form is in compliance with this policy or an exception is approved; a Return Goods Authorization number (RGA) has been issued; a copy of the RGA is included with the return; the product is returned in the original manufacturer’s packaging and is in new and resalable condition.
 15% restocking fees will apply on all straight returns (incorrectly ordered, ordered more than needed etc.).
 Some items noted as “special order or non-returnable” may be accepted on a case-by-case basis, and will be subject to a higher restocking fee.